AristidesAI/GhostAI/README.md

 - Tagging NPC AI Players is handled by a "tag" button that appears situationally in the middle of the screen to the right above and to the right of the virtual joystick.
 - Keyboard controls (WASD/Arrows/E to "tag") must also be implemented for easy testing within the Unity Editor.

-#### In the current build of the project, The working features are:
+#### Build 1.0.1 In the current build of the project, The working features are:
 - A player character with advanced movement (acceleration and deceleration).
 - A responsive virtual joystick and keyboard controls.
 - Player animations with dynamic speed and correct sprite flipping.